0xbythesecond/Virtual-Networking-Deploying-Virtual-Machines/README.md

 The lab consists of several tasks that will guide you through the process of creating a virtual network, setting up subnets, creating application security groups, configuring network security groups, and creating inbound security rules.
 These steps are essential for building a secure and well-structured virtual networking environment.

 ## Objective
 By completing this lab, you will gain hands-on experience in creating and managing virtual networks in Azure, as well as understanding how to control network traffic using security groups and rules.
 This knowledge will be valuable for designing and implementing networking solutions in Azure, ensuring the security and efficiency of your virtual infrastructure.
+This lab is from Microsoft's AZ-500 exam preparation walkthrough that can be found [here](https://microsoftlearning.github.io/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_07_NSGs.html).

 Now, let's dive into the lab and start building your virtual networking infrastructure in Azure!